X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 Signature: (word result: r2) memory_crc(word address: r0, word num_bytes: r1);
 Purpose: Calculate the CRC16 of a memory region.
-Call address: \$FEEA
+Call address: $FEEA

 **Description:** This function calculates the CRC16 checksum of the memory region specified by an address (r0) and a size in bytes (r1).
 The result is returned in r2. r0 is preserved, r1 is destroyed.

-Like `memory_fill`, this function does not increment the address if it is in the range of \$9F00-\$9FFF, which allows checksumming VERA memory or data streamed from any other I/O device.
+Like `memory_fill`, this function does not increment the address if it is in the range of $9F00-$9FFF, which allows checksumming VERA memory or data streamed from any other I/O device.

 ---